 At the beginning of the menstrual cycle, the follicular phase involves the development of the follicle that contains the egg.

-Originally it was findings seen in the menstrual cycle of mammals such as cows and sheep that prompt researchers to reconsiders the human menstrual cycle and the possibility of follicle waves.
+Originally, the findings seen in the menstrual cycle of mammals such as cows and sheep prompted researchers to reconsider the human menstrual cycle and the possibility of follicle waves.

 - Several follicles begin to develop and one becomes dominant

 - High levels of progesterone prevent follicle from leading to ovulation